talentran/Mod-3-PROJECT---What-you-wanna-eat/README.md

 - If user click [**Skip!**] the application will remove the selected dish from the list and randomly select another dish from the previously displayed list for the user.

 ### Step 3 (Optional): In case user still hasn't decide what to eat.
 - In the sub-list that was created from the steps above, it will repeat the steps in **step 2** with the dishes selected.
-User will have three options to choose: "Take!", "Pick Again", or "Skip!".
+User will have three options to choose again: "Take!", "Pick Again", or "Skip!".
 - If user click on [**Pick Again**] the application will create a second sub-list, copy the selected dish into the second sub-list, and randomly select another dish from the previously displayed sub-list.
 - The process of selecting dishes and creating number of sub-lists will repeat until user select a dish or there is only one dish left in the sub-list.